isabel-ronan/reviewNursingHomeAI/README.md

-# Towards Artificially Intelligent Nursing Homes: A Scoping Review of Palliative Interventions
+# Artificially Intelligent Nursing Homes: A Scoping Review of Palliative Care Interventions

-This repository houses all code for the paper, 'Towards Artificially Intelligent Nursing Homes: A Scoping Review of Palliative Interventions.'
+This repository houses all code for the paper, 'Artificially Intelligent Nursing Homes: A Scoping Review of Palliative Care Interventions'.

 ## A Couple of Key Points